akh4rf/Calculator/README.md

 Added sin(x), cos(x), tan(x), π, radian/degree switch button, e^x, ln(x), and e
 Added comments & fixed typos

-Version 0.6.1 (In Progress)
+Version 0.6.1
+Changed functionality of π/e from original (multiplying) to final (replacing)
-Fix bug where typing π/e and then a number appends the number to the end of the approximation of π/e
+Fixed issue where clicking π/e and then a number appends the number to the end of the approximation of π/e
+Fixed issue where clicking "=" and then a number appends the number to the end of the result

-Version 0.7 (Future)
+Version 0.7 (In Progress)
 Add arcsin(x), arccos(x), arctan(x), and +/- button

 Version 0.8 (Future)